 Why do I need a website?

 If you’re running a business full or part-time, having a website makes smart business sense.
+Your reasons for wanting a website will be different from everyone and goals for your site will also be different.

 It’s a great opportunity to tell the world and your customers the very basics about your business: